-Universal design means that, rather than design your services and facility for the average user, you design them for people with a broad range of abilities and disabilities.
-Keep in mind that patrons may have learning disabilities and visual, speech, hearing, and mobility impairments.
+Universal design means that, rather than designing services and facilities for the average user, design them for people with a broad range of abilities and disabilities.
+Library users may have learning disabilities and visual, speech, hearing, and mobility impairments.

 Retrieval of Library Materials

 An "on demand service" is available to all patrons who need assistance retrieving library materials.
 Simply place a hold on the item you need using the Request WU option and the item will be pulled and you will be notified when it's available for pickup.

 Reference Librarians are available to assist users with accessibility issues.
 Users with extended research needs should either contact a Reference Librarian in their subject area, use the Research Consultation Form, or call the library Help Desk 503-370-6560 to make an appointment for assistance.

 Individual Study Rooms are available on a first come basis on second floor and can be used for quiet study and test taking.

 There are two audiovisual rooms on the second floor that can be checked out at the Circulation Desk.
 You can dim the lights in these rooms, and listen to assignments and readings.

 A video recording room is also available on the first floor of the library.
 It is equipped with a 40" monitor with hookups for PC and MAC laptops.
 Cables can be checked out from the Circulation Desk.